qcri-social/AIDR/Installation-Instructions.md

 * Create a new JDBC resource in server (e.g., Glassfish) 'aidr_analysis` database.
 Attach it with `connection pool` set to that of the `aidr_analysis` database.
 * Specify the JDBC resource name at <jta-data-source> in [persistence.xml](../tree/master/aidr-analytics/src/main/resources/META-INF/persistence.xml)

-* Appropriately set the parameters in the [granularity.properties](../tree/master/aidr-analytics/src/main/resources/granularity.properties) file.
+* Appropriately set the parameters in [granularity.properties](../tree/master/aidr-analytics/src/main/resources/granularity.properties) file.
 Use the suffix `s`, `m`, `h` and `d` to indicate seconds, minutes, hours and days respectively.
 * Build using maven and deploy the WAR file.

 # 10. Trainer API (aidr-trainer-api)

-* Pre-requisite: aidr-tagger database and aidr-scheduler database should be created.
-Aidr-tagger database script is located in aidr-tagger installtion details.
-Aidr-trainer database script (aidr_scheduler.sql) can be found in the root of the aidr-trainer-api project.
+* Pre-requisite: `aidr-tagger` database and `aidr-scheduler` database should be created. `aidr-tagger` database script is located in aidr-tagger installtion details. 'aidr-trainer' database script [aidr_scheduler.sql]((../tree/master/aidr-trainer-api/aidr_scheduler.sql) can be found in the root of the aidr-trainer-api project.
 * Appropriately set the properties in the [database.properties](../tree/master/aidr-trainer-api/src/main/resources/database.properties) and [databaseTemp.properties](../tree/master/aidr-trainer-api/src/main/resources/databaseTemp.properties) files under src/main/resources.
 * Build using maven following the instructions above; this should generate a file `aidr-trainer-api-X.war`
 * Deploy `aidr-trainer-api-X.war` to Glassfish using the instructions above.

 # 11. Trainer Pybossa (aidr-trainer-pybossa)

-* Pre-requisite: aidr-tagger database and aidr-scheduler database should be created.
-Aidr-tagger database script is located in aidr-tagger installtion details.
-Aidr-trainer database script (aidr_scheduler.sql) can be found in the root of the aidr-trainer-api project.
+* Pre-requisite: 'aidr-tagger' database and 'aidr-scheduler' database should be created as specified in aidr-trainer-api details.
 * Pybossa Server or user should have pybossa account(s) with clickers.micromappers.org
-* Appropriately set the properties in the database.properties under src/main/resources
+* Appropriately set the properties in [database.properties](../tree/master/aidr-trainer-pybossa/src/main/resources/database.properties) under src/main/resources
 * User should configure client table.
     * name: client name
     * hostURL: Pybossa api host url